AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

 - Applicable Lexicon Term(s):	List of lexicon term or terms to which the authority applies
 - Notes: Space for additional notes, if needed

-The **Crosswalk** sheet provides the lexicon terms across the columns and the authorities along the columns.
-By filtering a given term for "x," the user can see all relevant authorities for that term.
+The **Crosswalk** sheet provides the lexicon terms along the columns and the authorities along the rows.
+By filtering a given term for "x," the user can see all relevant authorities for that term, each with corresponding hyperlinks.

 ## Download